appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-google-sheets.md

 ---
 sidebar_position: 7
+description: Connect Appsmith to Google Sheets and create queries.
 ---

 # Google Sheets

-This page describes how to connect your application to your Google Sheets account and query your spreadsheets.
+This page provides information for connecting Appsmith to Google Sheets and for reading and writing data in your applications.

-## Connect Google Sheets

-To add a Google Sheets datasource, click the (**+**) sign in the **Explorer** tab next to **Datasources**.
-On the next screen, select the **Google Sheets** button.
-Your datasource is created and you are taken to a screen to configure its settings.

-### Configuration parameters
+## Connection parameters

 <figure>
   <img src="/img/gsheets_datasource_config.png" style={{width: "100%", height: "auto"}} alt="Configuring a new Google Sheets datasource."/>